-Vi me som rom/ I am Roma too – theater show for children
+Vi me som rom/ I am Roma too – theater show for teenagers and adults

 Directed by : Andrei Șerban, a production MACAZ Teatru Bar Coop (Bucharest)

 Representation: Tuesday, August 13, 20:00, at Căminul Cultural in Telciu, free admission

 A Romanian girl with a Romani boyfriend, a Romani boy but no one knows that he is a Romani, a Romanian-Indian (Romanian mother, Indian father) so brunette that he is considered by everyone to be Romani – these are three stories in one theater performance, three different angles of the story in which we can clearly see what it means to be a Romani in Romania, after almost 30 years of democracy won with blood, blood of Romanians and Roma, visible and invisible Roma.